 It's a legal requirement that you stay at home for the entire period of self-isolation.
 And you could be fined if you don't self-isolate.
 You can find out more on the GOV.UK - stay at home guidance page.

 - have covid symptoms and are waiting for a test or your test result (get a free PCR test to check if you have coronavirus through the GOV.UK website)

 - have tested positive for COVID-19

-- you're a close contact of someone who has tested positive and have been contacted by Test and Trace
+- are a close contact of someone who has tested positive and have been contacted by Test and Trace

-- you're the parent of a child who must self-isolate because of a positive case at a school
+- are the parent of a child who must self-isolate because of a positive case at a school

 Where possible you should ask family and friends for help and support whilst self-isolating.
 Please ensure that they do so safely, staying outside your property and at least 2m away from you.